What You Need to Know about Culture Fit Benefits

 Learning: Lo be technology-driven.

 Enjoyment: Ence of contentment for its employees.

-Results: A results culture prioritises outcomes and the accomplishments of goals.
+Results: A results culture prioritizes outcomes and the accomplishments of goals.
 Meeting deadlines, targets, and metrics are what drive this environment, and employees are rewarded based on these accomplishments.

-Authority: An authority-driven workplace culture is characterised by strength, boldness, decisiveness, and competitiveness.
+Authority: An authority-driven workplace culture is characterized by strength, boldness, decisiveness, and competitiveness.
 These types of workplaces value winning and tend to be more individualistic.

 Safety: A safety work culture is defined by caution, preparedness, and risk-consciousness.
 Unlike a learning workplace culture, this workplace will avoid unnecessary risks even if employees may learn from them.

 Order: An order work culture is focused on respect, traditions, and norms.
-This workplace likely emphasises strict processes and procedures and leaves little room for out-of-the-box thinking.
+This workplace likely emphasizes strict processes and procedures and leaves little room for out-of-the-box thinking.

 If you speak to different people across an organisation, especially from different teams, they may all have slightly different interpretations of the employer's work culture.
 Understanding the type of work culture that exists is important for hiring managers so that they can appropriately examine culture fit for new hires.